mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Artfully solicit missing information

-Sometimes your reviewer gives you a note that leaves a lot to interpretation:
+Sometimes code review notes leave too much to interpretation:

 >This function is confusing.

-Is it too long?
+What does "confusing" mean in this context?
+Is the function too long?
 Is the function name not clear?
 Does it require more documentation?

 For a long time, I struggled with these notes because it's hard to clarify them without sounding defensive.
-"What's confusing about it?" can be a sincere question, but it reads as aggressive.
+"What's confusing about it?" can be a sincere question, but it reads as grouchy.

 Once, I unintentionally gave a teammate a vague note, and they responded in a way that I found fantastically disarming:

 >What changes would be helpful?

-I love this response and use variations of it anytime I receive vague feedback in a code review.
-It doesn't sound defensive at all and makes it clear that you're amenable to changes.
+I love this response, and I use variations of it whenever I receive vague feedback in a code review.
+It lacks defensiveness and communicates an openness to change.

-In addition to clarifying the note, try proactively changing your code based on an educated guess of what they mean.
-If they just said, "This is confusing," give your code a second look.
-Usually there's *something* you can try to improve clarity.
+In addition to requesting clarification, change your code proactively based on your educated best guess.
+If your reviewer said only, "This is confusing," give your code a second look.
+Usually there's *something* you can do to improve clarity.
 Offering a change signals to your reviewer that you want to accept their feedback, but you just aren't sure how.

 ## Award all ties to your reviewer

-In tennis, when you're unsure whether a serve landed out of bounds, you give your opponent the benefit of the doubt.
+In tennis, when you're unsure whether your opponent's serve landed out of bounds, you give them the benefit of the doubt.
 There should be a similar expectation for code reviews.

 >A player in attempting to be scrupulously honest on line calls frequently will keep a ball in play that might have been out or that the player discovers too late was out.
 Even so, the game is